 Make a magic attack for a channeled offensive spell normally.
-The spellcaster can spend focus to boost die rolls.
+The spellcaster can spend fury to boost die rolls.

 Remember, the channeler is just a relay.
-Channeling a spell has no impact on the channeler's own activation, for example.
-A channeling warjack's focus points cannot be used to pay the spell's COST or boost its rolls, for example.
-Nor can a channeling warbeast be forced to pay the spell's COST or boost its rolls.
+Being used to channel a spell is a passive effect that occurs during a spellcaster's activation and has no impact on the channeler's own activation.
+A channeling warbeast cannot be forced to pay the spell's COST or boost its rolls, for example.